Jun Akiyama: Personal life

 In junior high school, Akiyama participated in swimming and in senior high school he competed in freestyle amateur wrestling and judo.
 After high school, he attended Senshu University in Tokyo, where he joined an amateur wrestling team that produced other professional wrestlers like Riki Choshu, Hiroshi Hase, and Manabu Nakanishi.

-Akiyama is close friends with fellow AJPW alumni Kenta Kobashi, with whom he has a sarcastic backstage relationship.
+Akiyama is close friends with fellow AJPW and Noah alumni Kenta Kobashi, with whom he has a sarcastic backstage relationship.

 Professional wrestling career

 All Japan Pro Wrestling (1992–2000)

 Akiyama had great success as an amateur wrestler and was eventually scouted by All Japan Pro Wrestling (AJPW).
-He made his professional wrestling debut in September 1992 in a match against Kenta Kobashi, which he lost.
+He made his professional wrestling debut on September 17, 1992 in a match against Kenta Kobashi, which he lost.
 He gradually rose in rank, starting to team up with Akira Taue as part of what remained of Jumbo Tsuruta's team called "Tsuruta-Gun", earning a trial series in January 1993.
-Afterwards, Akiyama started competition in tag teams.
+Afterward, he started working tag teams.
 The tag team division soon became his speciality, teaming with Takao Omori against Kenta Kobashi and Mitsuharu Misawa.
 In January 1995, he split with Taue, and alongside Omori, won the All Asia Tag Team Championship, holding the belts for 1,076 days, until dropping them to Johnny Smith and Wolf Hawkfield on January 9, 1998, and also having the longest single reign in the history of those belts, even though sometimes he and Omori parted ways to team up with other wrestlers during that time.
 In early 1996, he was selected to be Misawa's partner after he split with Kobashi back in December.
 The two teamed together successfully and won the World Tag Team Championship during 1996.
 Akiyama and Misawa also competed in the World's Strongest Tag Determination League tournaments in 1996 and 1997, but lost in successive years to the team of Toshiaki Kawada and Akira Taue.
 Akiyama then began closing in on the Triple Crown Heavyweight Championship, first challenging Misawa in September 1997 and January 1998, Kobashi in July 1998, and Vader in January 2000.
 He was unsuccessful on all four occasions.

 After teaming with Misawa, Akiyama began teaming with Kenta Kobashi to form 'Burning'.
 The team won numerous tag team titles and competed against the teams of Mitsuharu Misawa and Yoshinari Ogawa, Toshiaki Kawada and Akira Taue, Yoshihiro Takayama and Takao Omori and others.
 Burning also won the World's Strongest Tag Determination League tournament in 1998 by defeating the team of Stan Hansen and Vader, and again in 1999 by defeating Akira Taue and Stan Hansen.
 Akiyama's last major victory in All Japan Pro Wrestling was on February 27, 2000, when he defeated former tag team partner Mitsuharu Misawa by pinfall in a heated and highly acclaimed contest.
-His last match happened on July 20, where he and Jun Izumida lost to Takao Omori and Yoshihiro Takayama, and after that, he and other 25 wrestlers left to follow-up Misawa to form Pro Wrestling Noah.
+His last match happened on July 20, where he and Jun Izumida lost to Takao Omori and Yoshihiro Takayama, and after that, he and other 25 wrestlers left to follow up Misawa to form Pro Wrestling Noah.